Terminator: The Sarah Connor Chronicles: Response

-Following the announcement of the show's fate, fans have led numerous campaigns to revive the show ever since.
-Josh Friedman dismissed crowdfunding in March 2013 due to issues involving holder rights, according to IGN.
-A movie was also considered, as Thomas Dekker and producer James Middleton confirmed in interviews.
-Cinemablend chose Terminator: The Sarah Connor Chronicles as one of the "12 Shows Fox Should Be Embarrassed About Canceling" in October 2015.

 Ratings

 Seasonal rankings (based on a weighted average total viewers per episode) for Terminator: The Sarah Connor Chronicles in the United States:

-The show was officially canceled on May 18, 2009.
-A third season was not produced.

-The series premiere in the United States was watched by 18.3 million viewers during its premiere timeslot on January 13, 2008.
+The series premiere in the United States was watched by 18.3 million viewers.
+It would become the highest-rated new scripted series of the 2007–08 television season.
+The second-season premiere garnered 6.3 million, down from the previous season's average.

 Critical reception

-On review aggregator Rotten Tomatoes season 1 has a score of 76% based on reviews from 34 critics, and season 2 has rating of 94% based on 16 reviews.
+On review aggregator Rotten Tomatoes, season 1 has a score of 76% based on reviews from 34 critics, and season 2 has a rating of 94% based on 16 reviews.
 On Metacritic, the first season has an average score of 74 out of 100 based on 24 reviews.
 The second season has a score of 67, based on only 4 reviews.

-Robert Bianco of USA Today gave the premiere episode four and a half stars out of five, calling the series, "smart, tough and entertaining."
+Robert Bianco of USA Today gave the premiere episode four and a half stars out of five, calling the series "smart, tough and entertaining".
 Gina Bellafante of The New York Times referred to it as "one of the more humanizing adventures in science fiction to arrive in quite a while".
-The Los Angeles Times declared the show "has heart and feeling" and "an almost Shakespearean exploration of fate vs. character" that features "plenty of really great fight scenes, and explosions, as well as neat devices developed in the future and jury-rigged in the present."
-Film industry journal Daily Variety declared the series pilot "a slick brand extension off this profitable assembly line" that showcases "impressive and abundant action with realistic visual effects and, frankly, plenty of eye candy between Glau and Headey."
-At the start of the second season, Variety praised "Headey's gritty performance as Sarah—managing to be smart, resourceful and tough, yet melancholy and vulnerable as well" and that the Chronicles "continue to deliver", getting "considerable mileage out of the constant peril" facing the characters.
+The Los Angeles Times declared the show "has heart and feeling" and "an almost Shakespearean exploration of fate vs. character" that features "plenty of really great fight scenes, and explosions, as well as neat devices developed in the future and jury-rigged in the present".
+Film industry journal Daily Variety declared the series pilot "a slick brand extension off this profitable assembly line" that showcases "impressive and abundant action with realistic visual effects and, frankly, plenty of eye candy between Glau and Headey".
+At the start of the second season, Variety praised "Headey's gritty performance as Sarah—managing to be smart, resourceful and tough, yet melancholy and vulnerable as well" and wrote that "'The Sarah Connor Chronicles' continue to deliver", getting "considerable mileage out of the constant peril" facing the characters.
 The Connecticut Post placed it on its list of the top 10 TV shows of 2008: "It's smart, with thought-provoking meditations on parenthood, destiny and human nature, and features good performances by Lena Headey, as Sarah, and Summer Glau."

-Not all response was positive.
-One report from La Lámina Corredora reported "the pilot feels too much like a cheap remake of T2."
+Not all responses were positive.
+One report from La Lámina Corredora reported, "The pilot feels too much like a cheap remake of T2."
 Tim Goodman of the San Francisco Chronicle derided the entire conceptualization and production of the series.
-Though limited to his viewing of the first two episodes, Goodman leveled criticism against Fox for having "taken the wholly predictable course of putting a lot of money into explosions and regenerating cyborgs" but not having "paid much attention to plot, casting or writing."
+Though limited to his viewing of the first two episodes, Goodman leveled criticism against Fox for having "taken the wholly predictable course of putting a lot of money into explosions and regenerating cyborgs" but not having "paid much attention to plot, casting or writing".